BartekB-it/LogSniper/README.md

 ## What's New

+**v0.3 – Email Notifications & Improved Reporting**

+- **Brute Force Alert**: The tool now sends an email notification when a brute-force attack is detected.

+- **Analysis Report Email**: After completing the log analysis, an email will be sent with the results of the analysis.

+- **Email Setup**: To use email notifications, the user must create a .env file with their email credentials.

 **v0.2 – Geolocation & API request limiting**

 - **Automatic IP geolocation** for all log types (access, auth, evtx): Each detected event is enriched with country, region, city, and timezone using ip-api.com.

 - **API limit awareness**: Geolocation requests are throttled to 40 per minute (in line with the API provider's fair usage policy).
 If the script reaches this limit, it will automatically pause and resume when allowed.